 Why was it called “tea-water?”
 Because it wasn’t good enough to drink plain, but was passable as water used for tea.
 Of course, you can always make beer with it.

 The best place for procuring water was Comfort’s Tea-Water pump (near today’s Greenwich and Liberty Streets).
 Comfort’s well was deep enough to reach a clean freshwater spring.
 Enslaved people were sent there to fill kegs every morning and evening.
 While Comfort’s well was superior to other public wells, it was also notorious for the disorderly house next door.
 Hughson’s tavern scandalously offered entertainment and liquor to a mixed crowd of enslaved people, and other men and women of different races.

-Comfort’s Tea-Water Pump came to an abrupt end in 1741 in the aftermath of the Great Negro Plot.
+Comfort’s Tea-Water Pump came to an abrupt end in 1741 in the aftermath of the Conspiracy of 1741, also called the Great Negro Plot.
 Mysterious fires were set across the city, and white slave owners feared a coming massacre.
 The evidence was dubious and witnesses had their own agenda.
 In the end, nearly 100 likely innocent people, mostly Black, were hanged, exiled, or burned at the stake.

 After, the Common Council passed a law requiring Black people (enslaved, servant, or free) to get their water from their local well.
 This reduced the ability for enslaved people to congregate and plan an uprising.
 It also meant poorer quality water.